-Stephanie Gordon, LCSW-BACS, received her undergraduate degree in Psychology from Louisiana State University in Baton Rouge, Louisiana.
+Stephanie Gordon, LCSW-BACS, received her undergraduate degree in psychology from Louisiana State University in Baton Rouge, Louisiana.
 Her graduate studies were completed at Tulane University in New Orleans where she obtained her Master’s Degree in Social Work.
-Mrs. Gordon is a Licensed Clinical Social Worker and a Board Approved Clinical Supervisor.
-She has twenty years of experience in the field, with the majority of her employment being in the mental health specialty.
-Mrs. Gordon works with clients ages twelve and over and provides individual, family, couples and marital counseling.
+Stephanie is a Licensed Clinical Social Worker and a Board Approved Clinical Supervisor.
+She has 20 years of experience in the field, with the majority of her employment being in the mental health specialty.
+Stephanie works with clients ages 12 and over and provides individual, family, couples, and marital counseling.

-Al Robelot, LCSW is the behavioral health coordinator for the Catholic Charities Disaster Recovery program.
-He has more than 25 years of clinical social work experience in a number of settings including community and school based mental health, juvenile probation and parole, inpatient and outpatient chronic pain rehabilitation, and private practice.
+Al Robelot, LCSW, has more than 25 years of clinical social work experience in a number of settings including community- and school- based mental health, juvenile probation and parole, inpatient and outpatient chronic pain rehabilitation, and private practice.
 His background includes working with issues ranging from severe mental illness to trauma to child custody evaluations, and he has provided services for a wide variety of agencies such as Child and Family Services, Livingston Parish Pupil Appraisal, The 23rd Judicial District of Louisiana, and Catholic Charities Behavioral Health.

-Brenda Durham, LCSW earned an undergraduate degree in Social Work from Southern University and a Master’s Degree from Louisiana State University.
-Employment history includes 22 years as a medical social worker within the State’s former charity hospital system, full time employment at Catholic Charities of Dioceses of Baton as a Mental Health Coordinator for Disaster Recovery following Hurricane Katrina working with individuals, families, and targeted groups in disaster recovery.
-Following a 6-year tenure with Blue Cross Blue Shield of La., she returned to CCDBR in 2016 as a part time therapist in Behavioral Health Services.
+Brenda Durham, LCSW, earned an undergraduate degree in social work from Southern University and a Master’s Degree from Louisiana State University.
+Employment history includes 22 years as a medical social worker within the State’s former charity hospital system and full-time employment at Catholic Charities of the Diocese of Baton Rouge following Hurricane Katrina working with individuals, families, and targeted groups in disaster recovery.
+Following a 6-year tenure with Blue Cross Blue Shield of Louisiana, she returned to CCDBR in 2016 as a part time therapist in Behavioral Health Services.

 Lydia Ledet, LCSW, graduated from Tulane University in 1990 with a Master’s Degree in Social Work and from the University of New Orleans in 1988 with a Master’s Degree in Human Services Counseling.
 She retired from the Louisiana State Office of Mental Health in 2014 and has been in private practice in Covington, LA since then.
 She has 28 years of experience in mental health and substance abuse treatment in a variety of outpatient settings.
 She has been at the Hammond Catholic Charities Counseling Center since February 2015.